PaddlePaddle/PaddleX/docs/module_usage/tutorials/ocr_modules/table_structure_recognition.en.md

 comments: true
 ---

-# Table Structure Recognition Module Development Tutorial
+# Table Structure Recognition Module Tutorial

 ## I. Overview
 Table structure recognition is a crucial component in table recognition systems, converting non-editable table images into editable table formats (e.g., HTML).
 The goal of table structure recognition is to identify the rows, columns, and cell positions of tables.
 The performance of this module directly impacts the accuracy and efficiency of the entire table recognition system.
 The module typically outputs HTML or LaTeX code for the table area, which is then passed to the table content recognition module for further processing.